Contributed By Koutalidis Law Firm

 In this last regard, the procedural steps for the enforcement of a claim incorporated in an executory title runs as follows.
 Once the claimant holds an executory title, care must be taken so as to affix the executory title with the executory mark; otherwise, the procedure shall be considered as null and void.
 The executory mark is affixed to the original document, which shall be then kept with the court.
 Thereupon, the secretary of the court (or a notary, in the event the executory title is a notarial document) issues and delivers to the claimant a unique copy of the executory title, bearing the executory mark, called “apografo“ (the executory transcript).
 In the event the enforcement is initiated prior to the issuance of the executory transcript, it is null and void.
 Following the issuance of the executory transcript, the claimant’s attorney shall issue a copy thereof and take care of its service to the debtor.
 The service of the copy of the executory transcript to the debtor marks the initiation of the enforcement proceedings.

 The GCCP contains detailed provisions as regard to the service of documents, including the service of the copy of the executory transcript.
+Following a recent revision of the GCCP, the service of documents may also be carried out by electronic means (new Article 122A of the GCCP).
 In the event of intra-EU service of documents, the Regulation (EC) No 1393/ 2007 shall apply (subject to the reservations regarding Denmark).
 The copy of the executory transcript is served to the debtor by a judicial officer (bailiff) and is accompanied by a mandate for voluntary compliance or compulsory enforcement (executory mandate).
 No further executory actions can take place prior to the lapse of three working days since the service of the executory mandate.
 If the debtor does not voluntarily abide by the mandate, the creditor may instruct the judicial officer to proceed with the enforcement.
 The executory instruction is noted upon the executory transcript and shall make express reference to the items on which the claim will be enforced, unless the enforcement aims to the satisfaction of a monetary claim, whereby a mere reference to the attachment of the debtor’s property shall suffice.

 The time necessary for the enforcement of domestic judgments has been materially abridged following an extensive revision of the GCCP, by virtue of Law 4335/2015.
 This pursuit is mainly reflected in the amendment of the GCCP’s provisions on the conduct of a forced auction.
 As per the current GCCP, the exact date of the auction shall be provided in the attachment report and shall be set at a point later than seven months from the conclusion of the attachment proceedings.
 In the event the auction is not eventually held on the date stipulated on the attachment report, a new auction is conducted within two months starting from the date upon which the interested party has filed a statement for the continuation of the proceedings.

 It has already been stressed that the right of the creditor to choose the means of enforcement applies only to the extent the claim is a monetary one.
-In this instance, among the most effective – and certainly among the most common – ways to the creditor’ satisfaction is through the service of a garnishee order to Greek credit institutions, where the debtor may hold an account.
-More specifically, in the event of service of a garnishee order, the credit institution shall be obliged to answer with a positive or negative third-party declaration, stating within eight days from the service of such order.
-In the event the third-party declaration is omitted or is inaccurate, the third-party (eg, the credit institution) is liable towards the creditor for any damage suffered due to the lack of declaration or its erroneous content.
+In this instance, among the most effective – and certainly among the most common – ways to the creditor’s satisfaction is through the service of a garnishee order to Greek credit institutions, where the debtor may hold an account.
+More specifically, in the event of service of a garnishee order, the credit institution shall be obliged to answer with a positive or negative third-party declaration, doing so within eight days from the service of such order.
+In the event the third-party declaration is omitted or is inaccurate, the third party (eg, the credit institution) is liable towards the creditor for any damage suffered due to the lack of declaration or its erroneous content.
 It is noted that, be that as it may, the most common case is that not only credit institutions are served with garnishee orders.
-Such an order may be served to any third party who appears to be obliged to pay money (on the basis of a debtor’s claim against him) or transfer movable assets (eg, under his role as a custodian) to the debtor.
+Such an order may be served to any third party who appears to be obliged to pay money (on the basis of a debtor’s claim against him or her) or transfer movable assets (eg, under his or her role as a custodian) to the debtor.